TIY-ATL-ROR-2015-Jan/slides/01-23/questions.md

 Build a basic terminal todo app.
 I've provided most of the application skeleton in [toodoo][toodoo].
 You'll want to fork and clone it and push all work to your fork.

+## Git Note!

+If you cloned your copy before I finished writing all the TODOs...
+You should run the following commands in your fork:

+1. git remote add upstream git://github.com/TIY-ATL-ROR-2015-Jan/toodoo.git
+2. git pull upstream master

 ## Installing / Running / Databases / Migrating

 First, four important notes: